ViacomInc/data-point/packages/data-point/README.md

 For examples of Schema entities, see the ones used on the unit tests: [Schema Definitions](test/definitions/schema.js), and [Integration Examples](test/definitions/integrations.js)

-#### <a name="entity-compose-reducer">Entity Compose Reducer</a>
+## Entity Compose Reducer

-This reducer is an `Array` of [ComposeReducer](#compose-reducer) objects.
+This reducer is an `Array` of **ComposeReducer** objects.
 Each reducer gets executed asynchronously.
 You may add as many supported reducers as you want by the entity.
 The result of each reducer gets passed to the next reducer in sequence.

-<a name="compose-reducer">**ComposeReducer**</a>: is an object with a single 'key'.
+**ComposeReducer**: is an object with a single 'key'.
 The key is the type of reducer you want to execute, and its value is the body of the reducer.

 **SYNOPSIS**